Posted Sat, 12/20/2014 - 23:32 by Paul

 It has previously been thought that the Canadian Arctic Archipelago and Greenland were the most likely places for Polar bears to survive global climate changes until the end of the 21st Century.

+A Nissan LEAF electric car recharging at an eVgo Freedom station.
+In a charge period of 15 minutes the station can provide the vehicle with enough power to travel an extra 50 miles.
 Are you curious about electric cars but never taken the step of trying one out?
 Now there's an added incentive, as just by taking a test drive you can actually help to plant trees in areas devastated by tornadoes and drought.

+The BMW ActiveE Electric Car.
 Electric cars could well be one of the answers to a sustainable future, but currently unless you can find a recharging station that actually uses electricity produced in a renewable way, like a wind-powered Sanya Skypump or a solar powered recharging station, you'll find the electricity which goes to charge your vehicle originates from the electrical grid.
 As such, a good deal of that electricity is likey to produced at power stations which burn those nasty old fossil fuels like coal, oil and gas.

+The UGE-4K wind turbine of the Sanya Skypump rotates almost silently around its vertical pole axis, at less than 38 decibels at a rated wind speed of 12m/s (26 miles per hour) and can survive windspeeds of 123 mph.
 The world's first wind powered electric vehicle recharging station has been opened near Barcelona in Spain.
 Offering a completely green solution to recharging electric cars and other vehicles,the station uses a combination of an innovative 4 kilowatt vertical wind turbine,called UGE-4K, made by Urban Green Energy and a charging unit known as Durastation from General Electric.
 These are integrated as a single unit, with all of the electrical systems in the turbine's tower itself.

 The ability to split water into its consituent elements of hydrogen and oxygen using electolysis has been known for over 100 years.
 This process can provide large amounts of hydrogen which can be used to power our homes and cars in a non-polluting and renewable way.
 However, traditional methods of electrolysis require highly purified water to ensure that components in the hydrolysis system do not become fouled up.
 In addition, an already-existing method of producing electricity is required to power the hydrolysis process itself.